alphagov/content-publisher/app/views/publisher_information/publisher_updates.govspeak.md

+### History mode <span class="govuk-caption-m">12 December 2019</span>
+You can see if a document will go into history mode if there is a change of government.
+Managing Editors can changed this setting.

 ### Adding to Document Collections <span class="govuk-caption-m">6 September 2019</span>
 You can now add content created in Content Publisher to document collections in Whitehall publisher.